joshfreitas1984/LegendOfMortalOverLlm/readme.md

 Install guide:

-Extract the [Latest Release](https://github.com/joshfreitas1984/LegendOfMortalOverLlm/releases) into your `<Game Folder>` folder where 下一站江湖Ⅱ.exe is.
+Extract the [Latest Release](https://github.com/joshfreitas1984/LegendOfMortalOverLlm/releases) into your `<Game Folder>` folder where Mortal.exe is.

 # Contacting us